dlebauer/ecological-forecasting-workflows-draft/notes.md

    * Lack of well-specified interfaces to model components; Standard grammars for defining data-data and data-model and model-model interfaces

-"Best practices in ecological computing"

- * in R: Commit to S4 classes instead of S3, all languages: well-specified APIs, contractual committment
- * continuous integration e.g. Travis-CI (or is this too high level?)
- * testing (too high level?)
- *

-What do we need to do to up our game, computationally, in producing actionable predictions of ecosystems - data input standards, workflows, probabilities, cloud

 Proposal of what to work on